 If you ordered the Health Intelligence test, then you’ll also need to collect a blood sample.
 You must fast for eight hours before collection, so the company advises you to collect your sample early in the morning, not long after you wake up, and before consuming anything other than water.

-Gut Intelligence test results should be available within 2-3 weeks of Viome receiving your sample, while Health Intelligence Test results will be available within 3-4 weeks.
-The company will notify you when your results are ready, and you can log into the portal on their website to access them.
+Gut Intelligence test results should be available within 2-3 weeks of Viome receiving your sample, while Health Intelligence and Full Body Intelligence Test results will be available within 3-4 weeks.
+The company will notify you when your results are ready, and you can log into the portal on its website to access them.